 If you are flying to a domestic or European destination, you should be at the airport around 2 hours before the departure time.
 Conversely, if your onward flight is intercontinental, you should arrive at least 2.5-3 hours before your flight to enjoy a relaxed check-in process.

 How many terminals are there in Fiumicino Airport?

 Fiumicino Airport has two terminal buildings.
 Terminal 1 was expanded, covering the old terminal 2’s area.
 Terminal 3 is the biggest Rome airport terminal.
 As a matter of fact, it serves the majority of the airport’s flight traffic.

 How to get to Rome from airport?

-You’ll find plenty of options for your ride from Fiumicino Airport to Rome.
+You’ll find plenty of options for your ride from Rome Airport to the city center.
 Hence, apart from the ordinary airport taxis and the lavish Rome airport transfers, you can opt for an autonomous car rental from FCO Airport.
-On the other hand, Leonardo Express Train will take you fast and affordably to the city center, whereas the regional bus links the airport to many underground stations and the regional train to many Rome stations.
+On the other hand, the Leonardo Express Train will take you fast and affordably to the city center, whereas the regional bus links the airport to many underground stations and the regional train to many Rome stations.